LeetLLM

 1PCA local-neighbor overlap: 0.35 2t-SNE local-neighbor overlap: 0.61 3Labels available for inspection: [0, 1, 2]

 This local-overlap measurement still isn't a retrieval release gate.
-It tells you whether a map is useful for investigating local cases.
+It checks whether a map is useful for investigating local cases.
 The retrieval gate remains based on queries and relevant documents.

 t-SNE: excellent local pictures, unsafe search coordinates